Jbsco/PCB_MFG/README.md

 Drivers for the 3018 CNC machine may need to be installed for communication through Candle, these may be found on the Sainsmart site.

+Additional documentation (including general usage guides, tips, and tricks) for each application used in this process will be linked within this repo.

 <details>
   <summary>KiCAD</summary>
 Designs start in a KiCAD project.
 It is possible to start immediately within the PCB editor, however there are advantages to working within a project file and creating a schematic first.